 - Closure of an Industrial Establishment

-- The Code designated to safeguard the rights of employers and employees by providing easy labour reforms and to facilitate ease of Doing Business.
+- The Code is designated to safeguard the rights of employers and employees by providing easy labour reforms and facilitating ease of Doing Business.

-- Industry means any systematic activity carried on by co-operation between an employer and for the production, supply or distribution of goods or services with a view to satisfy human wants or wishes, whether or not:
+- Industry means any systematic activity carried on by cooperation between an employer and for the production, supply or distribution of goods or services to satisfy human wants or wishes, whether or not:

 - any capital has been invested for the purpose of carrying on such activity

 - such activity is carried on with a motive to make any gain or profit, but does not include:

 - institutions owned or managed by organizations wholly or substantially engaged in any charitable, social or philanthropic service